StackVista/stackstate-docs/stackpacks/integrations/aws.md

 ### Upgrade from the AWS (Legacy) integration

 {% hint style="info" %}
 The AWS integration is an entirely new StackPack.
-Migrating existing configuration from the Legacy AWS StackPack is not supported.
+Migrating existing configuration from the AWS (Legacy) StackPack is not supported.

 When you switch to the AWS integration, topology history and health state for AWS (Legacy) instances will be lost.
 Metrics are fetched directly from CloudWatch and will still be available.
 {% endhint %}